gravitee-io/gravitee-platform-docs/docs/apim/guides/administration/user-management-and-permissions.md

 To create a custom "Writer" role, follow these steps:

-1. Log-in to the API Management UI
+1. Log-in to the API Management Console
 2. Select **Organizations** from the left-hand nav
 3. Select **Roles** under **User Management**
 4. At the **API** scope, select **+ Add a role**\